 When we include the expansion airspace in our calculations of available airspace, we adjust our landfill liabilities to the present value of projected costs for cell closure, and landfill closure and post-closure.
 It is possible that any of our estimates or assumptions could ultimately turn out to be significantly different from actual results.
 In some cases we may be unsuccessful in obtaining an expansion permit or we may determine that an expansion permit that we previously thought was probable has become unlikely.
 To the extent that such estimates, or the assumptions used to make those estimates, prove to be significantly different than actual results, or our belief that we will receive an expansion permit changes adversely in a significant manner, the landfill assets, including the assets incurred in the pursuit of the expansion, may be subject to impairment testing, and lower prospective profitability may result due to increased interest accretion and depreciation or asset impairments related to the removal of previously included expansion airspace.
 In addition, if our assumptions concerning the expansion airspace should prove inaccurate, certain of our cash expenditures for closure of landfills could be accelerated and adversely affect our results of operations and cash flow.
 Future conditions might require us to make substantial write-downs in our assets, which would adversely affect our balance sheet and results of operations.
-We participate in a highly volatile industry with multiple competitors, several of which have taken large write-offs and asset write-downs, operated under Chapter 11 bankruptcy protection and undergone major restructuring during the past several years.
+We participate in a highly volatile industry with multiple competitors, several of which have taken large write-offs and asset writedowns, operated under Chapter 11 bankruptcy protection and undergone major restructuring during the past several years.
 Periodically, we review long-lived assets for impairment.
-At the end of each of 2007, 2006 and 2005, we determine based on this review that no asset write-downs were required; however, if conditions in the industry were to deteriorate significantly, we could determine that certain of our assets were impaired and we would then be req
+At the end of each of 2007, 2006 and 2005, we determined based on this review that no asset write-downs were required; however, if conditions in the industry were to deteriorate significantly, we could determine that certain of our assets were impaired and we would then be required to write-off all or a portion of our costs for such assets.
+Any such significant write-offs would adversely affect our balance sheet and results of operations.